hackclub/hackclub/workshops/soundboard/README.md

 As a user, we can tell the difference between each of the buttons, by what text is displayed on the buttons.
 But how can we differentiate them in code?
 One easy way is to supply each with an attribute known as an "`id`."

 ### Adding IDs to Buttons

-HTML elements can have many attributes.
-One example we've seen is the `src` attribute that the `<script>` tag has.
-Many attributes are optional, but can be helpful in adding more differentiation to the elements.

 An `id` is a unique-valued attribute we can add to HTML elements.
 We'll give our button its own `id` by modifying the previously added line, which will help us assign the corresponding sound to it.